 This aspect of the discussion is also where we saw our strongest correlations between political affiliation.
 To reiterate, the facts are that the pandemic has increased inequality.
 It’s well-evidenced and supported by reliable data.
 But do people believe the pandemic has increased the need for the government to address economic inequality?
 Here’s how they were split.

-- Relief schemes are essential to protect people’s livelihoods.
+- Relief measures are essential to protect people’s livelihoods.

 - The government shouldn’t interfere, the economy should be left to adjust itself.